Award winning interactive design for Clydesdale Yorkshire Bank

 To help excite, engage and immerse customers in Studio B's values, we created an interactive touch table from the screen which allowed people to use the 'B' of the logo to play a game where they had to pot points while learning about the banking features.
 Users were directed to explore the studio around them to learn more about the future of banking.

-The objective of the game is to catch the falling pinballs, which were representative money, into the savings pot at the bottom of the screen.
+The objective of the game is to catch the falling pinballs, which were representative of their money, into the saving fun pot at the bottom of the screen.
 Throughout the game there are obstacles and hidden costs trying to prevent you from moving the money into the pot.

 Using motion sensors within the table's screen, as well as a series of physical objects, players are required to move physical objects over the screen to direct the digital pinball to the goal.
 In effect, they bounced the digital pinball off solid bumpers lying on top of the table.

 A simple tutorial was created to help players understand the mechanics of the game and delivered Studio B's messaging more directly.
 Final scores were placed on a leaderboard which conveyed a retro arcade feel inside a state of the art touch screen.

 Working with a designer and C++ developer, my job was to create the full mechanics of the game.
 The rules, the stages during the game, the motion of the ball, the sounds associated with the game, the timing of the game, the scoring amongst many other elements too.
 I worked out the full user journey and considered user interaction at every point.